Hiring a cheap resume writing service may wreck your career prospects.

-- Make commercially sound decisions about which aspects of your career need to be emphasised (and which need to be placed in the background).
+Cheap resume writers also can’t make commercially sound decisions about which aspects of your career need to be emphasised (and which need to be placed in the background).

 This difference is particularly important if you’re applying for a role as a senior manager or executive.